asxlwsl/c-/README.md

 2. Click the left mouse button to color, right click and double-click to clear the color (all), middle button to change the color, middle button to scroll to exit the program.
-3. Currently supports color R-> red, B-> blue
+3. Currently supports color R-> red, B-> blue,G ->